 rm -rf ~/Library/Application\ Support/Cursor/User/workspaceStorage/<this-workspace-hash>

-In chat:
+In a new chat:

-List every active cursor rule you can see right now, including their source files and any conditions on activation.
+List every active Cursor rule you can see right now, including their source files and any conditions on activation.

 If it still fails